Woman looking at oils

 How to cook with it

 Avocado oil has a very mild flavor, making it a good choice for both cooking and baking.
-It also has a high smoke point at 520°F so you can use it for sauteing, roasting and grilling.
+It also has a high smoke point of 520°F, allowing you to use it for sautéing, roasting, and grilling.
 This oil is quite versatile and can also be used for dressings.

 Extra Virgin Olive Oil